Low-frequency and Moir\'e Floquet engineering: a review: Introduction

-This review aims to provide an integrated picture of the recent developments of the theories valid the low-frequency regime, emphasizing their applications to Moir\'e superlattices.
+This review aims to provide an integrated picture of the recent developments of the Floquet theories valid the low-frequency regime, emphasizing their applications to Moir\'e superlattices.
 The intersection of these subjects gives rise to Floquet - Moir\'e engineering of quantum materials.
 The rest of this review is organized as follows: In Sec.
-2, we review several of the theories available to derive effective Floquet Hamiltonians valid in the high-, mid-, and low-frequency regimes.
-We use this section to lay out the relevant definitions and highlight the technical challenges in the low-frequency regime.
+2, we discuss several of the theories available to derive effective Floquet Hamiltonians valid in the high-, mid-, and low-frequency regimes.
+We provide an overview of the advantages and drawbacks of each of the methods discussed.
+We use this section to introduce the relevant definitions and highlight the technical challenges in the low-frequency regime, the main focus of this work.
+In Sec.
+3, we apply the methods previously discussed to analyze quantum materials driven by light in the mid-, and low-frequency regimes.
+Finally, in Sec.
+4 we conclude with a summary and our perspectives and outlook for low-frequency Floquet physics.